ethxnwzng/HalaraChatbot-InfringementDetector/README.md

-# AI-Powered Product Monitoring & Analysis System
+# Projects done for Halara Internship Summer 2025: idea_bot Chatbot for Halara employees and a product Infringement Detector (crawler based and direct DB accesss based)

-## 🚀 Project Overview
+## Project Overview

 This is a comprehensive AI-powered system that combines web scraping, computer vision, and natural language processing to monitor products for brand infringement and provide intelligent business insights through a conversational AI chatbot.

-## 🏗️ Architecture
+## Architecture

 ### Core Components